seanchavez/nd1309-Project-4/README.md

 # Project 2

-This project utilizes the Express framework to expose GET and POST endpoints that interact with a private blockchain.
+This project utilizes the Express framework for Node.js to expose GET and POST endpoints that interact with a private blockchain.

 ## Getting Started

 Clone or download the project onto your machine.
-From your command line, CD into the project's root directory and run:
+From the command line, CD into the project's root directory and run:

 ```